Kincaid-kroos/swift_motor/README.md

-# swift_motor
+# swift_motors, Ke
-An ecommerce web application for a client motor industry based in Nairobi, Kenya Tech Stack
+An ecommerce web application for a clients motor industries based in Nairobi, Kenya Tech Stack
 Backend
 1. Laravel